Back to Garden & Landscape

 History and Description

-Active breeding of the poinsettia began in the 1950s in an effort to develop cultivars that would retain their leaves and bracts for a longer period.
-Early breeding efforts included those of Mikkelsen of Ohio (Mikkelsen series), the Heggs of Norway (Hegg series), as well as those of the Ecke family (Eckespoint series).
+Active breeding of the poinsettia began in the 1950s in an effort to develop varieties that would retain their leaves and colorful bracts for a longer period.
+Early breeding efforts included those of Mikkelsen of Ohio (Mikkelsen series), the Heggs of Norway (Hegg series), as well as those of the Ecke family of California (Eckespoint series).
 The Fischer family, a German breeder, has also contributed many cultivars to the poinsettia tradition.
 These breeding programs focused on stronger stems, leaf and bract retention, multiple branching, earlier blooming, and color variation.

 Selection